Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Proposed Method: Progressive Optimal Path Sampling

-Note that in the training process \eqref{eq:NN_training}, the distribution of the state at time $t$ is $\mu_{\bm{u}^*}(t)$, the state distribution generated by the closed-loop optimal control.
-On the other hand, when we apply the learned NN controller in the dynamics, the distribution of the input state of $\bm{u}^{\textbf{NN}}$ at time $t$ is $\mu_{\bm{u}^{\textbf{NN}}}(t)$.
-The error between state $\bm{x}$ driven by $\bm{u}^*$ and $\bm{u}^{\textbf{NN}}$ accumulates and makes the discrepancy between $\mu_{\bm{u}^*}(t)$ and $\mu_{\bm{u}^{\textbf{NN}}}(t)$ increases over time.
-Hence, the training data fails to represent the states encountered in the exploiting process, and the error between $\bm{u}^*$ and $\bm{u}^{\textbf{NN}}$ dramatically increases when $t$ is large.
-See Figures \ref{fig:time_vs_distribution} and \ref{fig:sim2train} below for an illustration of this phenomenon.
+Although the vanilla supervised-learning-based approach can achieve a good performance in certain problems \citep{nakamura2021adaptive}, it is observed that its performance on complex problems is not satisfactory (see \citet{nakamura2021neural,zang2022machine} and examples below).
+One of the crucial reasons that the vanilla method fails is the distribution mismatch phenomenon.
+To better illustrate this phenomenon, let $\mu_0$ be the distribution of the initial state of interest and $\bm{u}:[0,T]\times \bR^n \rightarrow \mathcal{U}$ be a closed-loop control function.
+We use $\mu_{\bm{u}}(t)$ to denote the distribution of $\bm{x}(t)$ generated by $\bm{u}$: $ \dot{\bm{x}}(t) = \bm{f}(t,\bm{x}(t),\bm{u}(t,\bm{x}(t))), \bm{x}_0 \sim \mu_0. $ Note that in the training process \eqref{eq:NN_training}, the distribution of the state at time $t$ is $\mu_{\bm{u}^*}(t)$, the state distribution generated by the closed-loop optimal control.
+On the other hand, when we apply the learned NN controller in the dynamics, the distribution of the input state of $\hat{\bm{u}}$ at time $t$ is $\mu_{\hat{\bm{u}}}(t)$.
+The error between state $\bm{x}$ driven by $\bm{u}^*$ and $\hat{\bm{u}}$ accumulates and makes the discrepancy between $\mu_{\bm{u}^*}(t)$ and $\mu_{\hat{\bm{u}}}(t)$ increases over time.
+Hence, the training data fails to represent the states encountered in the controlled process, and the error between $\bm{u}^*$ and $\hat{\bm{u}}$ dramatically increases when $t$ is large.
+See Figures \ref{fig:ivp} (left) and \ref{fig:sim2train} below for an illustration of this phenomenon.